4

 A decision-support lane for buyers who need to know whether the evidence is strong enough to act on before the conversation becomes emotional and chaotic.

-These canon articles expand the verification lane into a fuller trust system without leaving the user stranded in generic scam content.
+These guides add proof, scam, and privacy context without leaving the user stranded in generic scam content.

 A structured checklist for reviewing fake-profile risk, image inconsistency, and context quality before a dating-profile case turns into panic or broad identity searching.